dintel/eac/README.md

 1. `eac_encode` - this is encoder that can compress files using both LZ77 and EAC algorithms.
 2. `eac_decode` - this is decoder that can decode files encoded with eac_encode.
+3. `entropy_calc` - a small program that calculates binary entropy of a file.
+4. `generator` - generates file of given size with given entropy (approximately).
 Additionally there are a few scripts in tests directory:
 1. `sanity.sh` - sanity tests for both LZ77 and EAC encoding and
    decoding.
 Validates that files are properly encoded and decoded.